 “From a cost perspective, the video board was more advantageous,” said Pioneer Central School District’s Superintendent Benjamin Halsey.
 “We also felt that this was the future of performing arts.”

 Stark Tech Solution

 Stark Tech’s Professional Audio and Visual team worked with the mechanical and electrical contractor on the project to design, install, and integrate a 50ft. by 18ft. digital LED video wall onto the performing arts center stage.
 The new digital wall by Watchfire is a 2.4mm pixel pitch and is 4k resolution.

 The school district prioritized the technology implemented to be the same technology students would encounter inside a studio environment after graduation.
 According to Halsey, the district’s music department plans to design a curriculum for students that teaches scene design using the new digital video board.
 This opens the door for new learning opportunities and allows students to learn new, state-of-the-art skills.

-The video wall is fully funded through school capital reserves and state school construction funds.
-Additionally, the video board will pay for itself overtime by eliminating costs associated with building physical sets.
+The video wall indoor display is fully funded through school capital reserves and state construction funds.
+Additionally, the video board will pay for itself over time by eliminating costs associated with building physical sets.

 Other contractors involved in this project include M&E Engineering and Convergent Technologies Design Group.

-The Stark Integration team, consisting of industry certified Professional Audio and Visual professionals, offers a full array of professional audio/visual solutions from networked A/V systems, public address, mass notification, and intercom systems, to digital clocks, assisted listening devices, and sound masking solutions.
-With access to a range of manufacturers and equipment, our Pro A/V team can provide full design and installation services for any type of facility
+The Stark Tech Integration team, consisting of industry certified Professional Audio and Visual professionals, offers a full array of professional audio/visual solutions from networked A/V systems, public address, mass notification, and intercom systems to digital clocks, assisted listening devices, and sound masking solutions.
+With access to a range of manufacturers and equipment, our Pro A/V team can provide full design and installation services for any facility

 Stay informed on our latest industry insights, products & services, and career opportunities.